-- 1. To study current laws, policies and practices of Inclusive governance and management of ECCE. - 2.
-To study the role of leadership in centre and states for managing quality ECCE. - 3.
-To study the governance, management and leadership for quality of ECCE in public and private management in different states and UTs. - 4.
-To study policies and good practices for quality ECCE in different states and UTs. - 5.
-To study the effect of Inclusive governance, management and leadership for quality ECCE.
+- 1. To study the ECCE policies, governance structure, processes and management for quality ECCE in Odisha. - 2.
+To study the role of leadership for managing quality ECCE in Odisha. - 3.
+To study the role of regulatory bodies for managing quality ECCE in Odisha. - 4.
+To study effective practices and innovations to monitor quality ECCE. - 5.
+To study the effect of initiatives taken under Samagra Shiksha Abhiyan on governance, management and leadership for quality ECCE.